V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 Beam assm](../img/lr4/B1.jpg){: loading=lazy width="600"}

  * Gather your Beam parts.
- * If you bought the V1 printed parts set you will notice the two end Braces have a differnt surface pattern.
+ * If you bought the V1 printed parts set you will notice the two end Braces have a different surface pattern.
  * If you printed your own, make sure to use the heavy infill on the ends.

 ![!LR4 Beam assm](../img/lr4/B2.jpg){: loading=lazy width="600"}